CryptoLabInc/VectorDBBench/README_ENVECTOR.md

     -e embeddinggemma-300m
 ```

-Then, you can find the following generated files:
+Then, you can find the generated files as follow:

 ```bash
 .